10 Best Dog-Friendly Beaches in Georgia 2025

 7. Herbert Taylor Park Beach – Georgia

 Herbert Taylor Park Beach is a hidden gem near Atlanta.
-This dog-friendly park beach is a secluded reserve forest, perfect for hiking, morning walks, and for your pups to splash.
-There are many free street parking available near the park.
-A creek bisects this 26 acres of green forest.
+This dog-friendly park beach is a secluded forest reserve, perfect for hiking, morning walks, and for your pups to splash.
+There is much free street parking available near the park.
+A creek bisects these 26 acres of green forest.
 The sandy beach and clear creek water are best for dogs to play around.

 The amenities are limited, so bring food, toys, and towels.
 Herbert Taylor Park is situated on Johnson Road.
 A nature hiking trail through the park follows the South Fork Peachtree Creek.
-Tourists generally go hiking through the trail to observe the wildlife and then settle beside the creek for picnics.
-The park is cleaned regularly and well-maintained for kids and pets to play around.
+Tourists generally go hiking on the trail to observe the wildlife and then settle beside the creek for picnics.
+The park is cleaned regularly and well-maintained, making it an excellent place for kids and pets to play.

 • Nearby Attractions: Michael C. Carlos Museum, Atlanta Botanical Garden.